cmpxchg16/http-upload-server-benchmark/README.md

 ### Conclusions:
 1. cmpxchg16/Mordor give the best results both SSD & tmpfs
-2. Go better than Node.js
+2. Go better than Node.js & vibe.d
 3. Netty & Grizzly looking the ~= same
 4. The simplest one is Go